AggroSantos.com

-AggroSantos.com is the only studio album by English rapper Aggro Santos.
+AggroSantos.com is the only studio album by Brazilian-British rapper Aggro Santos.
 It was released on 31 January 2011.

 Critical reception

 Jon O'Brien from Allmusic gave the album three out of five stars and said "Santos will be able to adapt once his ubiquitous sound is considered passé, as an immediate snapshot of the 2011 musical climate, it's still a stylish and energetic debut."
 Metro Amy Dawson from commented, "Credibility be damned, reach for your glowstick and enjoy some uncomplicated party music."